soerenbnoergaard/gunshot/README.md

 ## Bugs and TODO

 - In Linux Bitwig: Terminate process and reload with several instances of `gunshot`, all plugins crash when re-activating the engine.
+Probably related to all the heavy calculations taking place in the real-time section (`GunShot::run`).
 - In Windows Reaper and Windows Mixbus, the plugin starts with no initial impulse response (not even a dirac).
 - Parameters for high-pass, low-pass, dry level, and wet level.